Centralines Board of Directors

 Len joined the Centralines Board in November 2020.

-He has more than 40 years’ experience in the electricity industry, having held senior positions at Unison Networks, Transpower, the Electricity Corporation of New Zealand and its predecessor NZED.
-His knowledge and experience covers power system engineering, smart grids, commercial, transmission and distribution pricing, strategy, business development, mergers and acquisitions.
+He has more than 40 years’ experience in the electricity industry, having held senior positions at Unison Networks, Transpower, and also worked at the Electricity Corporation of New Zealand and its predecessor NZED.
+His knowledge and experience cover power system engineering, smart grids, commercial, transmission and distribution pricing, strategy, business development, mergers and acquisitions.

 Len has a New Zealand Certificate in electrical engineering and has been a Registered Engineering Associate since 1986.